tomatosalat0/MessageBus/README.md

 ```

 ### Message instances
-The system will not (de)serialize the received messages by itself at the moment.
+The system will not (de)serialize the received messages by itself by default.
 Instead the same reference of the message is forwarded to the handler.
-This currently allows you to basically add anything you want to the message body itself.
+This allows you to basically add anything you want to the message body itself.
 However this is not recommended at all.
 The following recommendation should be used for all messages:
 * All your message body properties should be serializable.
 * Do not pass references around, stick to simple data types like `string`, `int` or `IReadOnlyDictionary` which are serializable to a JSON.
 That decreases coupling between system.
 * Messages should be immutable and must be completely loaded when broadcasting them.
 Do not use any `Lazy<T>` property etc.
 * If you keep your message immutable, you don't have to care about locks etc.
 * While a message can be any object, it is wise to create a dedicated class which only contains the properties you actually need within the event/command/query/...

+If you want to send messages across modules without using shared message classes, you need to setup serialization.
+See the [Message Serialization](#message-serialization) topic for details.

 ### Timeouts
 Every message types which returns a result has a `CancellationToken` parameter.
 You should not use `CancellationToken.None` here.
 If no handler is registered for your message, each of these messages will not return until the provided cancellation token has timed out - which will be never in case of `CancellationToken.None` or `default(CancellationToken)`.
 You should define a good timeout for each query and define that explicitly within your code.